-Song 4.2-3 Thy teeth are like a flock of sheep that are even shorn, which came up from the washing; whereof every one bear twins, and none is barren among them.
-Thy lips are like a thread of scarlet, and thy speech is comely: thy temples are like a piece of a pomegranate within thy locks.
+Song 4.2-3 Your teeth are like a flock of shorn ewes that have come up from the washing, all of which bear twins, and not one among them has lost its young.
+Your lips are like a scarlet thread, and your mouth is lovely.
+Your cheeks are like halves of a pomegranate behind your veil.